-The following grading scale will be used:
+The following grading scale will be used for grades 7 and 8:

 Letter Grade Score

-A 90-100
+А 90-100

 В 80-89

 С 70-79

 D 60-69

 F 59 and below

 ACADEMIC AWARDS

 Each year, the top academic achievers at the Middle School are recognized at a reception.
 These students are selected according to their performance in the first three nine-week periods of that year; prior grade point history will not be averaged into the rank.